Learn how we use evidence-based behaviour change campaigns to improve and save lives in low-income countries.

 Location Child survival

 At the beginning of 2023, there were over 1.8 million internally displaced people (IDPs) in Burkina Faso, owing to the continuing security situation (UNOCHA, 2023).
-The regions most affected by IDP influx are also those most affected by health centre deterioration and closure.
-We are broadcasting spots across Burkina Faso to encourage parents of children under five to seek treatment for preventable and curable illnesses and provide advice to those without access to health centres.
+The regions most affected by IDP influx were also those most affected by health centre deterioration and closure.
+We broadcast spots across Burkina Faso to encourage parents of children under five to seek treatment for preventable and curable illnesses and provide advice to those without access to health centres.

 Burkina Faso